 What you eat every day is a direct reflection of your health, how you look, your mental cognition, the ability of fertility, and how you feel and whether or not you’ll be struck with infertility, autoimmune diseases and a host of other diseases that we are just beginning to understand from eating meat or dairy that is tainted from toxic GM products.

-However, if you source your meat from pastured raised and grass-fed animals, you’re not only buying the meat without the animal who ate the GMO (genetically modified organisms) corn or soy, but you’re also reaping a myriad of health and ecological benefits.
+However, if you do eat meat and source your it from pastured raised and grass-fed animals, you’re not only buying the meat without the animal who ate the GMO (genetically modified organisms) corn or soy, but you’re also reaping a myriad of health and ecological benefits.

-When you think about the food you buy and eat from a commercial grocery store, much of the food, particularly on the inner aisles, have been so processed and contain so many unnatural toxic additives including GMO’s in them that it may be shocking, but foods made from GMO’s are the worst kinds of foods you can put into your body, as a plethora of scientific research has discovered.
+When you think about the food you buy and eat from a commercial grocery store, much of that food, particularly on the inner aisles, have been so processed and contain so many toxic additives including GMOs that it may be shocking, but even more shocking is the foods that are made from GMOs are the worst kinds of foods you can put into your body, as a plethora of scientific research have discovered.

-A good rule of thumb: if the ingredient list on the package contains corn, soy, soybean oil, canola, high fructose corn syrup which is all GMO’s and in almost every kind of processed food these days, and a laundry list of other ingredients (chemical preservatives and artificial colors), avoid it at all cost.
+A good rule of thumb: if the ingredient list on the package contains corn, soy, soybean oil, canola, high fructose corn syrup which are genetically modified and in almost every kind of processed food these days, along with a laundry list of other ingredients (chemical preservatives and artificial colors), which can be genetically modified as well and should be avoided it at all cost.
 They play a devastating impact on the health not only of humans and animals but our ecosystem and other sustainable resources like farms as well.

-Without sustainable farms who do not use GM feed for their animals and the pesticides that are used to grow crops, we would not have a choice to buy their products in stores.
-If you’re armed with this kind of information and know how your food is grown and raised by reading product labels that state they’re “organic”, “pasture-raised”, “grass-fed” or has the Non-GMO Verified logo on it, then it gives you an informed buying decision that can help sustain a healthy lifestyle.
+If you’re armed with this kind of information and know-how your food is grown and raised by reading product labels that state they’re “organic”, “pasture-raised”, “grass-fed” or has the Non-GMO Verified logo on it, then it gives you an informed buying decision that can help sustain a healthy lifestyle.